 If you enrolled in a Medicare Part D plan that you are not happy with or that is not meeting your prescription needs, you can change to a different Medicare Part D plan.
 However, there are rules as to when you can change Medicare Part D plans, depending on your circumstances.

 - Most people can only change to a new Medicare Part D plan once a year, and must enroll in the new plan between October 15th and December 7th.
 The new Plan will then be effective January 1.

 NOTE: Be sure to review your Medicare Part D Plan every fall.
 Plans change the drugs they will cover and often change their premiums and co-pays every January 1.

 There are various Special Enrollment Periods for special circumstances.
 For example, if you move into or out of a nursing home, you have 2 months after the move to join a new Medicare Part D Plan.
 Likewise, if you involuntarily lose other creditable prescription drug coverage, you have 2 months to join a Medicare Part D Plan.
 For more information on Special Enrollment Periods, contact 1-800-MEDICARE, your local Area Agency on Aging or Legal Services for the Elderly’s Medicare Part D Unit 1-877-774-7772.

-NOTE: If you have Medicare and either MaineCare, a Medicare Savings Program (the “Buy In”), or LIS through Social Security, you may switch your Medicare Part D Plan at any time, and your new coverage will take effect the following month.
+NOTE: If you have Medicare and either MaineCare, a Medicare Savings Program (the “Buy In”), or LIS through Social Security, you have Special Enrollment Periods to change your Part D Plan more often.
 But you need to enroll in a “benchmark” plan, or you will have to pay part (or a larger part) of the premium yourself.
-In 2014, basic (not enhanced) Medicare Part D Plans with premiums of $27.78 or less are “benchmark” plans.